Donate Now

 Elianna Friedman

-President, Thrive Food Bank
+Program Director, Thrive Food Bank

 Elianna was the founder of Bay Leaf Kitchen, a San Francisco-based nonprofit that connected youth from low-income neighborhoods with local farmers.
 As a family food coach, she provided hands-on guidance to families and school groups, offering both in-person and digital coaching to improve their relationships with food.
 Over the years, she has empowered hundreds of families to make confident food choices and develop lifelong healthy eating habits.